 If you have the room in your vehicle to pack a rug, you can help yourself out a little bit from the cold, hard ground by using a rug in your tent.
 This can help keep some of the cold out and make your stay a little more comfortable.
-It is also nice to step out of your sleeping bag onto a rug, or be able to stand on it while getting dressed.
+It is also nice to step out of your sleeping bag onto a rug or stand on it while getting dressed.

 Insulate your tent

-If you’re going to be out in the cold, one of the best ways to keep yourself warm is by insulating your tent.
+If you are out in the cold, insulating your tent is one of the best ways to keep yourself warm.
 You can use reflective bubble foil to help keep the heat in.

-Depending on how big your tent is, this can be kind of cumbersome, but it’s worth a try.
+Depending on your tent size, this can be cumbersome, but it’s worth a try.

 A good sleeping bag can make all the difference when you are cold-weather camping.
 Some sleeping bags keep you so warm you don’t want or need a heater.
 You can also try using a zip together sleeping bag if you want to share a bag with someone else.

-Not only is a good camping mattress great for comfort, but it can help keep the cold coming up from the ground and you will be a lot warmer as a result.
+Not only is a good camping mattress great for comfort, but it can help keep the cold coming up from the ground, and you will be much warmer.

-If you are looking for an efficient way to stay warm while camping, a tent heater may be the best option.
+A tent heater may be the best option if you are looking for an efficient way to stay warm while camping.
 There are different types of heaters depending on your needs.

 The right type for your situation will depend on how much heat you need to keep yourself toastie.
 Do not forget about safety features when it comes to choosing your heater.

-Buying a quality tent heater can make all the difference when you’re out camping in cold weather.
-No one wants to be stuck huddled together, getting colder by the minute and cranky.
+Buying a quality tent heater can make all the difference when camping in cold weather.
+No one wants to be stuck huddled together, getting colder by the minute, and cranky.

 One more thing, make sure your tent has adequate ventilation when using your heater, and never leave the tent heater unattended.